-The Company incurred stock-based compensation during the three-month period ended December 31, 2022 of \$304,000 compared to \$248,000 for the same period in 2021.
+The Company incurred stock-based compensation during the year ended December 31, 2023 of \$122,000 compared to \$911,000 for the same period in 2022.
 Stock-based compensation expenses are recorded based on the valuation of options using the Black-Scholes model.
 The expense varies based on the number of options issued and/or vested in the period and the underlying assumptions used in the model.